Livan-Lyu/gateware/README.md

 ```
 Patch files will be found by searching the `patches/<object>` directory (`hss` in this instance).
 The `hss` fragment is the top-object name, "lower-cased".

+## SmartHLS Support
+[SmartHLS](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/smarthls-compiler) is a tool included with Libero that can automatically compile a C/C++ program into hardware described in Verilog HDL (Hardware Description Language).
+The generated hardware can then be integrated into the BeagleV Fire reference design.

+We have included an example design that uses SmartHLS in `build-options/sin-shls-apu.yaml`.